openutm/deployment/constructing_environment_files.md

 You will the Client ID and Client Secret and the Callback URL to fill [Line 22-25](https://github.com/openutm/deployment/blob/main/env.examples/.spotlight.env.example#L22-L25) in the spotlight environment file with the C.

-## Populate the rest of the Blender Environment file and Deploy
+## Populate the rest of the Spotlight and Blender Environment files and deploy

-Fill in the [proposed URL](https://github.com/openutm/deployment/blob/main/env.examples/.blender.env.example#L15) of Flight Spotlight and redis locations in the file file use the repository to deploy Flight Blender

-## Populate the rest of the Spotlight Environment file

-Fill in the values for [Redis and Tile 38](https://github.com/openutm/deployment/blob/main/env.examples/.spotlight.env.example#L28-L30) and redeploy.

-You should be able to login to the system.
+After deployment, you should be able to login to the system.